PatrickGreen93/PatrickGreen93.github.io/resume.md

 -   Projects included: State-wide k-12 teacher retention initiative and retention initiative for disadvantaged sophomore engineering students.
--   Onboard new project managers, provide advice as needed, ensure deadlines are met, and provide task-oriented feedback.
+-   Onboard new project leads, provide advice as needed, ensure deadlines are met, and provide task-oriented feedback.
 -   Working with a large dataset (\~18,000+) in R and developing a dashboard to disseminate results in Shiny.

-### Project Manager
+### Consultant, Project Lead

 AROS